 1. Try a New Pillow

 If you regularly suffer from either neck or back pain, it could be due to the pillow you rest your head on every night.
-Pillows can affect both your spinal and neck alignment while you sleep, so choosing
+Pillows can affect both your spinal and neck alignment while you sleep, so choosing the right one can really make the difference in relieving many types of pain and discomfort.

 If you’re a back or stomach sleeper, a flatter pillow is generally the better choice, whereas if you’re more of a side sleeper, a thicker, more dense pillow would potentially provide more benefits.